MARCH

 In recent decades, women in Australia have made significant strides towards equality.
 At universities, in the workplace, in boardrooms and in government, a growing number of women have taken on leadership roles, forging pathways for other women and girls to follow.

-KEYNOTE SPEAKERS
+KEYNOTE SPEAKER

 Shay Chalmers